Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

-The code for our final cat animation can be downloaded here: Cat Animation in Scratch.
+The Scratch coding for our final cat animation can be downloaded here: Cat Animation in Scratch.
 Although we will guide you along every step of the way, it’s good to also have the complete code so that you can compare it to your version at any time!

 A Closer Look at Scratch’s Interface

-To start this tutorial off, we’ll first explore how to create Scratch projects and explore the interface!
+To start this tutorial off, we’ll first explore how to create Scratch codingprojects and explore the interface!

 Creating a new Project